 I’ve celebrated my mother in this column before.
 At least once on Mother’s Day and on her 90th birthday (almost 5 years ago).
 I realize not every child has the same experience with their mother as I did, but I was lucky.
-Never once did I have a contentious relationship with my parents.
+Never once did I have a contentious relationship with either of my parents.

 Over the course of my life, I’ve known people who’ve had difficult relationships with one parent or the other.
 Some go years without speaking.
 I, on the other hand, was the proverbial “momma’s boy” from the day I was born to the day my mother passed away.
 That was 3 weeks ago, and the loss will be felt for the rest of my days.